-The past year has been a big one for us here at NGINX, Inc. Our open source product, NGINX, recently became the web server of choice at the majority of the 100,000 busiest websites in the world.
+The past year has been a big one for us here at NGINX, Inc. Our open source product, NGINX, recently became the web server of choice at more of the world’s 100,000 busiest websites than any other server.
 For the first time, we were included in the Gartner Magic Quadrant for Application Delivery Controllers.
 And NGINX Plus took a big step up in its ability to secure your sites and apps with the introduction of NGINX ModSecurity WAF, a dynamic module for NGINX Plus based on the popular open source ModSecurity web application firewall (WAF).

 Our customers, and potential customers, keep up on all of these developments through the NGINX blog.
 Our top all‑time blog posts show our customers’ interest in three main topics: